h1mky/glass-photo-ts/README.md

 - **JWT token** is stored in localStorage
 - **Axios** interceptor automatically adds Authorization: Bearer token to each request
 - Authenticated users can:
   - Edit their profile
   - Upload photos

--Leave comments
+  - Leave comments

 ---